NathanVaughn/nathanv.me/content/work-experience/iowa-state/index.md

 dontRenderOnHomepage = true
 tags = ["SOLIDWORKS"]
 keywords = []
-description = """I modeled an apparatus to channel light into a series of detectors for an experiment a professor was working on in the Physics department.""" showFullContent = false weight = 4
+description = "I modeled an apparatus to channel light into a series of detectors for an experiment a professor was working on in the Physics department." showFullContent = false weight = 4
 +++